dockersamples/docker-swarm-visualizer/README.md

 Example: `docker run -it -d -p 5000:5000 -e HOST=localhost -e PORT=5000 -v /var/run/docker.sock:/var/run/docker.sock manomarks/visualizer`

+In some cases, you need to run the docker with your master node hostname instead the IP

+Example: `docker run -it -d -p 5000:5000 -e HOST=node-master -e PORT=5000 -v /var/run/docker.sock:/var/run/docker.sock manomarks/visualizer`

 Here's a sample with one node:

 ![Sample image of one node](./samplenode.png)